United States Declaration of Independence Horoscope Rectification Timeline

 July 4, 1776:

 Congress adopts the Declaration of Independence in the late morning (around 11:00 am LMT) on a bright, sunny, but cool Philadelphia day.
 After the final vote by the Committee of the Whole, the draft document was then referred back to the Committee of Five in order to prepare a fair copy document to be redrafted-as-corrected for delivery to the broadside printer.
-And so convened later in the day to complete the task.
-The final redraft of the fair copy document was signed and ratified by John Hancock who was president of the Continental Congress (around 2:00 pm LMT)* and was sent a few blocks away to the printing shop of John Dunlap.
+The Committee of Five convened later in the day to complete the task.
+The final redraft of the fair copy document by the Committee of Five was signed and ratified by John Hancock, who was president of the Continental Congress (around 2:00 pm LMT)* and was sent a few blocks away to the printing shop of John Dunlap.

 Dunlap was an Irish immigrant then 29 years old, who was tasked with the job; he apparently spent much of the night of July 4 setting type, correcting it, and running off the broadside sheets.
 Through the night, Dunlap printed about 200 broadsides for distribution.
 These prints are now called “Dunlap Broadsides.”
 Twenty-four copies are known to exist, two of which are in the Library of Congress.
 One of these was Washington’s personal copy.

 “There is evidence it was done quickly, and in excitement—watermarks are reversed, some copies look as if they were folded before the ink could dry and bits of punctuation move around from one copy to another,” according to Ted Widmer, author of Ark of the Liberties: America and the World.
 “It is romantic to think that Benjamin Franklin, the greatest printer of his day, was there in Dunlap’s shop to supervise and that Jefferson, the nervous author, was also close at hand.”
 John Adams later wrote that during the final days leading up to the Declaration, “We were all in haste.”

 July 5, 1776: